 What Are the Key Elements of Performance Management?

-Employee performance management likely looks different from one company to the next, so there isn’t a single “secret sauce” to successfully managing employees.
+An employee performance management cycle likely looks different from one company to the next, so there isn’t a single “secret sauce” to successfully managing employees.
 In general, some of the most essential elements of performance management include: